Republican and Socialist Left: Republican and Socialist Left

 In January 2021, the GRS began to develop its party platform for the 2022 French presidential election.
 The first draft of the platform was open to amendments by party members from June to September 2021.
 It was then debated by the UGR at an in-person event in the Docks des Suds in Marseille on from 24 to 26 December 2021; the event was organized by the same political groups as in 2020.
-Political figures in attendance included LFI Member of the European Parliament (MEP) and co-president of The Left in the European Parliament Manon Aubry, essayist Jacques Rigaudiat, former secretary-general of the Syndicat de la Magistrature union Hélène Franco, former Greek foreign minister Georgios Katrougalos, Europe Ecology – The Greens MEP Marie Toussaint, secretary-general of the LFI delegation to the European Parliament Marine Mesure and Génération.s candidate in Provence-Alpes-Côte d'Azur Capucine Edou.
+Political figures in attendance included LFI Member of the European Parliament (MEP) and co-president of The Left in the European Parliament Manon Aubry, essayist Jacques Rigaudiat, former secretary-general of the Syndicat de la Magistrature union Hélène Franco, former Greek foreign minister Georgios Katrougalos, Europe Ecology – The Greens MEP Marie Toussaint, secretary-general of the LFI delegation to the European Parliament Marina Mesure and Génération.s candidate in Provence-Alpes-Côte d'Azur Capucine Edou.
 The morning of 26 December was dedicated to voting on amendments and the platform as a whole in a debate presided over by LRDG secretary-general Isabelle Amaglio and GRS secretary-general Anthony Gratacos.
 The platform was finalized by the end of the UGR, and the GRS began preparing its electoral campaign for the spring 2022 election campaign.

 With the 2022 presidential election approaching, the GRS organized a vote among its members to select a candidate.
 Four candidates were on the ballot: Yannick Jadot, Jean-Luc Mélenchon, Arnaud Montebourg and Fabien Roussel.
 Of the 4 217 party members, 2 445 voted in an 20 and 21 October 2021 online election where Montebourg won with 56.97% of the vote.
 Accordingly, the GRS began to campaign for Montebourg on 22 October, until he withdrew from the presidential race on 19 January 2022.
 The party subsequently announced its support for Roussel and his French Communist Party (PCF) instead.